DaleKubler/SirRenderClient/target/deployment/SirRenderClient-Readme.txt

 7. Only one file at a time currently.

-8. I will start to add statistics, monitoring or where the swervers are in the render process, etc. after the GUI is coimpleted.
+8. I will start to add statistics, monitoring or where the swervers are in the render process, etc. after the GUI is completed.

-9. You may start or stop (quit) a client at anytime.
+9. You may start or stop (quit) a client at any time.
     Once a server starts rendering a file, the client is no longer required.

 10. The server will continue to run until you type CTRL-C in the server window to close the server.
-    Once a server starts rendering a file, the server is no longer required however, I would leave it running so it will be availabler to accept the next client request.
-Also, if you close the seerver while it is rendering a file, the render window will not automatically close and will have to be closed manually.
+    Once a server starts rendering a file, the server is no longer required however, I would leave it running so it will be available to accept the next client request.
+Also, if you close the server while it is rendering a file, the render window will not automatically close and will have to be closed manually.